 - An advanced memory scheme for exabyte level capacities.

-The ExaNoDe SoC will enable silicon “chiplet” solutions, stacked on an active silicon interposer in order to build an innovative 3D-Integrated-Circuit (3D-IC).
-A full software stack supporting a multi-node capability will be developed within the project.
-The project will create a hardware design and proof-of-concept demonstrator, along with an associated software stack, that will enable the evaluation of the potential of the ExaNoDe approach for HPC applications.
+The ExaNoDe SoC enables silicon “chiplet” solutions, stacked on an active silicon interposer in order to build an innovative 3D-Integrated-Circuit (3D-IC).
+A full software stack supporting a multi-node capability was developed within the project.
+The project created a hardware design and proof-of-concept demonstrator, along with an associated software stack, that enabled the evaluation of the potential of the ExaNoDe approach for HPC applications.

-The project is coordinated by the “French Alternative Energies and Atomic Energy Commission” (CEA; Commissariat à l'énergie atomique et aux énergies alternatives) and involves 13 partners from 6 countries.
-ExaNoDe is funded under the European ‘Horizon 2020 Framework Programme’ in the area addressing HPC Core Technologies, Programming Environments and Algorithms for Extreme Parallelism and Extreme Data Applications (FETHPC-1-2014).
+ExaNoDe ran from October 2015 to June 2019 and involved 13 partners from 6 countries.
+It was coordinated by the “French Alternative Energies and Atomic Energy Commission” (CEA; Commissariat à l'énergie atomique et aux énergies alternatives).
+ExaNoDe was funded under the European ‘Horizon 2020 Framework Programme’ in the area addressing HPC Core Technologies, Programming Environments and Algorithms for Extreme Parallelism and Extreme Data Applications (FETHPC-1-2014).

 Further information: www.exanode.eu